TheScienceMuseum/heritage-connector/docs/getting_started.rst

 Prerequisites
 *************

-Python 3.6+
+Python 3.6+.
 Only tested on Mac OSX but should work on Windows and Linux

 Installation from GitHub repo
 ********************************

 We use pipenv [#pipenv]_ for package management.

-At the moment there is no installable version.
+At the moment the code is not pip installable.
 Instead, set up the package and run commands from the root directory as follows.

 .. code-block:: bash